 For pain, you can use ibuprofen (Advil, Motrin, and others) or naproxen (Aleve, Naprosyn, and others).

 - DO NOT use these medicines for the first 24 hours after your injury.
 They may increase the risk of bleeding.

 - Talk with your health care provider before using these medicines if you have heart disease, high blood pressure, kidney disease, liver disease, or have had stomach ulcers or internal bleeding in the past.

-As you recover, you will be asked to begin moving your foot.
+As you recover, your provider will instruct you to begin moving your foot.
 This may be as soon as 3 weeks or as long 8 weeks after your injury.